-2 CLEAR is in the process of developing evidence guidelines for one specific type of regression design, known as regression discontinuity.
-Studies with regression discontinuity designs are currently reviewed under the guidelines for descriptive study reviews.
+2 CLEAR does not currently contain evidence guidelines for one specific type of regression design, known as regression discontinuity.
+Studies with regression discontinuity designs are reviewed under the guidelines for descriptive study reviews.

 3 These guidelines are for comprehensive profile reviews, as described in the CLEAR Policies and Procedures.
 These are more detailed than the brief highlights reviews; highlights reviews do not assess the strength of the causal evidence that a piece of research presents.